DevMine/devmine.github.io/doc/devmine.md

 obsolete.
 DevMine uses [PostgreSQL](http://www.postgresql.org/) as its database system and this component is essential to glue all sub-projects together.

-Current implementation of the DevMine project consists of 7 sub-projects and several language parsers:
+Current implementation of the DevMine project consists of 8 sub-projects and several language parsers:

  * [crawld][crawld]: is responsible for collecting metadata about developers as well as cloning source code repositories.
+ * [ght2dm][ght2dm]: is a tool to import GHTorrent project BSON dumps into the DevMine database.
  * language parsers: are responsible for parsing source code and producing an abstract representation of it, in JSON.
  * [srctool][srctool]: is a tool to manage language parsers.
 It can install